Professor Richard Marggraf Turley

 Poet and literary critic, Richard has research interests in Romantic literary and political culture, Shakespeare and food security, and contemporary poetry.
 He is the winner of the 2007 "Keats-Shelley Prize" for poetry, and he won the 2010 Wales Book of the Year "People's Choice" for his third collection, Wan Hu's Flying Chair (Salt, 2009).
 He has been involved in several collaborative projects between the arts and sciences, and is a regular guest on BBC arts and culture programmes, including Radio 3's "The Verb" with Ian McMillan, and Radio 4's "The Today Programme" with John Humphrys.

 Richard Marggraf Turley is co-founder and Co-Director of the Centre for Romantic Studies – the first of its kind in Wales – based in the English Department at Aberystwyth.
 The Centre addresses an international community of scholars and teachers.
 It fulfils an important role in providing a focal point for research, teaching, funding, conferences and formal institutional exchange in Wales and beyond.

 Food and the Literary Imagination., Palgrave Macmillan2014.

 Reading with the Grain: Sustainability and the Literary Imagination.
 2013 INSPIRE Lecture on Literature and Sustainability.
-2013 INSPIRE Lecture on Literature and Sustainability, Lampeter, United Kingdom, 23/05/2013., Prifysgol Cymru Y Drindod Dewi Sant Other2013.
+2013 INSPIRE Lecture on Literature and Sustainability, Lampeter, United Kingdom of Great Britain and Northern Ireland, 23/05/2013., Prifysgol Cymru Y Drindod Dewi Sant Other2013.